margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Gabby's Gratitude List ##
-One night, Gabby complianed to mama, "I had a terrible day today".
+One night, Gabby complained to mama, "I had a terrible day today".
 Gabby then said, "nothing at all went my way!"

 Mama responded, "that's ok" but encouraged Gabby to have an attitude of gratitude.